How to Build a Unique Landing Page in 2026 (Without Looking AI-Generated)

 - At least one section uses non-4px-grid spacing

-If you check all twelve boxes, your landing page will stand out from the AI-generated crowd.
+Check all twelve and your page stands out from the AI-generated crowd.
 Not because it is better designed in some abstract sense, but because it is measurably different from the statistical default.

-sailop check ./src --max-score 40For a real step-by-step transformation example, see our Grade F to Grade A case study.
-And for the full checklist of 90+ AI design patterns to avoid, bookmark our definitive list.
-Start building pages that look like yours, not everyone else's.
+sailop check ./src --max-score 40For a worked end-to-end transformation, see the Grade F to Grade A case study.
+For the exhaustive reference, bookmark 90+ AI design patterns to avoid.
+Then build pages that look like yours, not everyone else's.
 Try Sailop at sailop.com.